mczgalor/masterDS/README.md

 Take the default confing of Software that includes Hadoop 2.7.3 with the m3xlarge hardware: 1 master and 2 nodes.
 Execute the Cluster.

+2) Subject: Distributed system II.

+Jupyter notebook to solve some question about a dataset using pyspark with DataFrames or spark.sql.

+ *SD2_galvezortiz.ipynb: Notebook

+ *DATASET-Twitter-23-26-Mar-2014-MotoGP-Qatar.csv: Dataset

+3) Subject: Distributed system III.

+Jupyter notebook to solve some question about a dataset using Spark streaming with KAFKA.

+ *SD3_mcgalvezortiz.ipynb: Notebook

+ *DATASET-Twitter-23-26-Mar-2014-MotoGP-Qatar.csv: Dataset

-2) Subject: Data analytics and business intelligence I.
+4) Subject: Data analytics and business intelligence I.

  practicaIAN_galvezortiz.Rmd : analysis in R of a business case, candy-data.csv data.

-3) Subject: Data Bases.
+5) Subject: Data Bases.
 All project with D. Córdoba Ruiz

 MDS_Memoria_CordovaRuizDavidGalvezortizMCruz.pdf is the memory with all information and description of the files, etc.